Richard B. Russell Security Leadership Program

 - A writing sample on a topic relating to international affairs (less than 5000 words)

 All application materials should be hand-delivered to the main CITS office at 120 Holmes-Hunter Academic Building, care of Christopher Tucker.
-Applications for fall 2013 are due by April 12.
+Applications for spring 2014 are due by October 31.